 Given the vastly different themes of the dialogues - as well as their stated objectives - one would expect to see significant diversity in the range and total numbers of stakeholders engaging in each policy dialogue (PD).
 In very tightly-directed dialogues, such as the Spanish or Portuguese dialogue which had specific laws and regulations in mind, a small group of stakeholders representing only the necessary actors (e.g. directly responsible ministries or agencies) were invited to participate.
 Others, with a wider framing of dialogue objectives (e.g., Hungary, Greece), engaged a more diverse and broad group of stakeholders, representing not only government but also academia and some civil society groups.
 Iceland had a particularly wide representation, across different government sectors (e.g., health, transport, environment, police) and national and international agencies (i.e., Icelandic Youth Association, National Queer Association, UNICEF).
 This was appropriate given the theme of the dialogues of linking national strategy explicitly to the UN Sustainable Development Goals.
 Others included more of a decentralised approach, notably in Italy, where the functioning of the health system is largely devolved to the regional level.
 In many settings, national associations (e.g., paediatricians, family doctors, patients) were an actor in the conversation.
-In the conclusions of many dialogues, local leaders and end users were highlighted as key stakeholders who could help implement policy dialogue action plans on the ground.
-This included in Malta, where local councils would help determine optimal placement of water fountains, as well as in Ireland, where greater engagement and co-design of smoking cessation supports could make the services more equitable.
-As already indicated in the section 3.4, roles of participating stakeholders were acknowledged in the respective action plans with direct implications to the envisaged policy transformations.

 A few dialogues, including the Slovakian and Slovenian dialogues, brought together only participants from the health sector, sometimes including representatives from various departments of the Ministry of Health.
 This could demonstrate the importance of first aligning the approach within the health sector to specific challenges (e.g., integrated care, development of new national action plans) before engaging additional sectors and actors.
 Task 4.1 organiser EuroHealthNet participated in all dialogues in order to frame the dialogues within their wider European context.
 As indicated, the number of participants in each dialogue also differed considerably, largely along the lines of the objectives (e.g., the broader the objectives, the more participants in the dialogue).